Website and mobile privacy notice

 Binding Corporate Rules

-Collins's parent company, United Technologies Corporation (UTC), has adopted Binding Corporate Rules (BCRs) as a mechanism to authorize the sharing of Personal Information between its businesses inside the European Union (EU) and its businesses located in other regions of the world.
+Collins' parent company, Raytheon Technologies Corporation, has adopted Binding Corporate Rules (BCRs) as a mechanism to authorize the sharing of Personal Information between its businesses inside the European Union (EU) and its businesses located in other regions of the world.

 Does this Notice apply to all Collins Websites?